hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ```

 #### 1.3.3.
 Windows Users
-Provide your compiler with the include directories and library files for the Hazelcast IMDG C++ client and its dependencies.
+Provide your compiler with the include directories and library files for the Hazelcast C++ client and its dependencies.

 You also need to pass the preprocessor definition `BOOST_THREAD_VERSION=5` for necessary features such as futures and future continuations to be enabled.